 I have watched for several years how the applicant has been trying to recover his investment and create building lots on a steep slope where homes do not belong and pushing the limits of the codes and regulations by obtaining variances.
 Sure, what is being proposed may meet current codes and requirements but please consider extreme weather conditions that, no doubt, will affect our area just like they are occurring elsewhere in the US and worldwide.
 Many municipalities are having to re-write their codes to account for these new climate conditions.
-All it would take is one big rainstorm to overwhelm an already maxed-out retention system and this whole pristine ravine ecosystem is contaminated forever - just to allow a developer to make some money.
+All it would take is one big rainstorm to overwhelm an already maxed-out retention system forever contaminating this pristine ravine ecosystem.

-Some critical questions:
+Some critical questions that should be asked are as follows: